robertzk/rfinance17-notes/regtech.md

 Fig 12.
 She had no figure 12....
 Fig 13.
 Vocabulary trends
 "profits" -> how does trending of that word across email make an impact?

+Fig 14.
+Topic Analysis over Time
+Latent Dirichlet Allocation

+* Topics assigned via latent dirichlet allocation.

+## Concluding remarks

+* Introduced automated platofmr to parse corporate email content, find that net sentiment conveyed by emails is timely indicator of stock return performance.
+* Non verbal indicators are promising avenue.
+* We suggest the promise of a regulary technology approach by which to systematically parse email content and network structure to detect indicators of risk or malfeasance on an ongoing and timely basis.

+## Q & A

+* Data set was 1GB
+* Used ggplot2 a lot.